nu-c3lab/satyrn/README.md

-# Satyrn API
+# Satyrn

-This is the core codebase for the Satyrn API.
-Satyrn is developed by [anonymous].
-Details about this work are pending publication.
+This is the code for the paper [Satyrn: A Platform for Analytics Augmented Generation](https://arxiv.org/abs/2406.12069) (EMNLP 2024).
+Satyrn is developed by the C3 Lab at Northwestern University.

 ### License